Fire1Sky/Auxillery/Documentation.md

 - **val** (table): The table to copy

-Returns the copied table.
+<ins>Returns the copied table.</ins>

-#### GetTableType()
+### Auxillery.TableFunctions:DeepCopyGetTableType()
-Tables come in 2 types: Arrays, and Dictionaries.
+Tables come in 2 types: Arrays and Dictionaries.
 This method indicates which one of the 2 the table is.

 Takes *1* Argument:

 - **Table** (table): The table to check

-Returns a string indicating the type of the table
+<ins>Returns a string indicating the type of the table</ins>

 Code Sample:
 ```lua